 What are Skipper's duties?

-- to take care of your safety and at the same time ensuring that you have an enjoyable holiday
+- taking care of your safety and at the same time ensuring that you have an enjoyable holiday

 - to safely skipper the yacht and bring it back in undamaged condition

-- to advise on suitable destinations based on local knowledge and the prior experience, but eventually, comply with your wishes, unless the weather forecast is in contradiction with those.
-The skipper cannot be responsible if in the long run predicted weather conditions do not materialize
+- to advise on suitable destinations based on local knowledge and prior experience, but to eventually comply with your wishes, unless the weather forecast is in contradiction with those.
+The skipper cannot be responsible if, in the long run, the predicted weather conditions do not materialize

 What are your obligations towards the Skipper?